MouseBiteLabs/NES-Cartridges/Discrete Logic Mappers/README.md

 ### v1.1 - Release

-- Added pad for using 28-pin PRG EPROMs.
+- Added pad for using 27C040 and 27C080 PRG EPROMs.
 - Fixed Mapper 079/148 instructions and added extra test point for proper configuration.

 ### v1.0 - Prototype